 The second chapter is a summary of my introductory course for bachelor students Introduction to Astrophysical Radiative Transfer.
 Part of that course I also summarized for NSO summer students in 1993 as Introduction to Solar Spectrum Formation.

-Teachers and self-studiers may request my answers to the problems in the last section.
+Teachers and self-studiers may request my answers to many problems in the last section.

 Erratum (not the only one): below (3.66) on page 59.